adam-coster/adam-coster/notes/svelte-stuff.md

+## Adding custom functionality to hot-reloading and post-build

 (The following is from something I posted in Discord.)

 Answering my own question from earlier, in case it's of interest to someone else: